wdylo/sort/README.md

 Example files are from l1 to l11

-The algorithm I choose is conbination of heap and queue
+The algorithm I choose is conbination of heap and queue I will sort the list first to find the largest number then make compare

 ## Sample Output